NVIDIA/NeMo/docs/source/starthere/intro.rst

 #.
 You have Python version 3.6, 3.7 or 3.8.

 #.
-You have Pytorch version 1.7.1.
+You have Pytorch version 1.8.1 or above

 #.
 You have access to a Volta, Turing, or an NVIDIA Ampere architecture-based A100 GPU for training.